wp-plugins/7uploads/readme.txt

 === 7uploads - Linksave.in ===
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=1597957
+Contributors: Neschkudla Patrick
 Tags: uploads, entries, linksave.in, crypt, links, save Requires at least: 2.*
-Tested up to: 2.6.5
+Tested up to: 2.7 RC1
 Version: 1.5b
+Stable tag: trunk

-An easy to use - Linksave.in Wordpress Plugin - With Entry Possibilities
+An easy to use - Linksave.in Wordpress Upload Entry Plugin

 == Description ==

-Latest Version available @ www.7-layers.at
+visit www.7-layers.at

 The 7uploads Wordpress Plugin adds a Page to your Wordpress Installation where Users can easily enter Links to their uploaded Files (images, videos,...)

-It requires the exec-php Plugin!
+**It requires the [exec-php](http://wordpress.org/extend/plugins/exec-php/ "exec-php") Plugin!**

 Users are able to enter the following types of data:
 *    "Title" - The Title of the created Post - The Title of the Upload
 *   "Cover" - An URL to a Cover, Image or anything else that will be shown in the final post
 *   "Beschreibung" - A description of the Files uploaded
 *   "Links" - The Links -> They have to be seperated by new lines